Collaboration in the Pacific Islands

 Pacific Island Invasive Plant Management Team

-- The Pacific Island Pu’uhonua employs three strategies to achieve results:
+The Pacific Islands IPMT employs three strategies to achieve results:

-Control invasive species early in the infestation, inside and outside parks, to lessen adverse impacts;
+Control invasive species early in the infestation process, inside and outside parks, to lessen adverse impacts

 Targeted Plant Species Watchlist for Pacific Islands